-Among economic standards, average household income is among the most often cited in popular media, likely due to its generally familiarity in the lives of working class Americans.
-Of course, this often means that average citizens believe that they have a fully understanding of the context and implications of average household income in relations to the American economy.
+Among economic standards, average household income is among the most often cited in popular media, likely due to its familiarity in working class Americans’ lives.
+Of course, this often means that average citizens believe that they fully understand the context and implications of average household income in relation to the American economy.
 But indeed, this economic metric is more complex than it first appears.

-For example, average household income in the United States is calculated through a specialized process rather than a straightforward equation.
-Moreover, average household income doesn’t always take into account extenuating factors that can cause the “real” median value to fluctuate.
-At the same time, average household income in a given year isn’t an island and should be understood to be a part of several larger trends.
+For example, the average household income in the United States is calculated through a specialized process rather than a straightforward equation.
+Moreover, average household income doesn’t always consider extenuating factors that can cause the “real” median value to fluctuate.
+At the same time, the average household income in a given year isn’t an island and should be understood as part of several larger trends.

 While this represents a net increase according to the median statistical model, 2017’s average household income represented another step in several ongoing trends, including a shrinking middle class resulting from growing income inequality (more details below in “Current Trends”).